opendcs/opendcs/docs/source/start-screening.rst

 of the DECODING is meant to be the rawest data format from the field.
 When the screening tool and computation is run, a copy of the raw time series is created with the suffix "rev".
-Depending on the screening critiera, data will be a direct copy of the raw, or flagged as questionabble or perhaps even rejected if the raw data is too extreme.
+Depending on the screening criteria, data will be a direct copy of the raw, or flagged as questionable or perhaps even rejected if the raw data is too extreme.

 Reasons that screening may be used include the following:

 * Prevent unrealistic or physically possible values from reporting
 * Help attribute flags to help monitor the state of the system where the gages are deployed
-* Minimize gage malfuntions from reporting
+* Minimize gage malfunctions from reporting

 How do I launch the Screening Editor?